Vicky Hamilton: Guns N' Roses

 Early in 1984, Vicky got a call from Axl Rose while she was working as an agent for rock acts at Silverlining Entertainment.
 Rose said he wanted to bring her a demo of his band, Hollywood Rose, but she asked him to mail it to her, as she did not have a way to play it in her office.
 Rose responded, "I have a ghetto blaster.
 I'll bring it and play it for you."
 One hour later, Rose and Izzy Stradlin played Hamilton the demo, and Hamilton booked the band, sight unseen.

 Hamilton was also booking Slash's band, Black Sheep, and she introduced Slash to Axl when Hollywood Rose opened for Black Sheep and Stryper at the Music Machine, in West LA.
 Shortly after Chris Weber (guitarist of Hollywood Rose) departed for New York City, Slash became the Hollywood Rose's guitarist, joined by Steven Adler on drums and Duff McKagan on bass.
 This formed the original lineup of Guns N' Roses.
 Hamilton took on a management role as the band moved into a rehearsal space near Howie Hubberman's guitar shop, Guitars R Us.

 Slash convinced Vicky to let Axl hide out at her apartment until his legal troubles with the police blew over.
-Over the next six months, nearly all of the band (with the exception of McKagan, who lived with his girlfriend) moved into Hamilton's one-bedroom apartment on Clarke St. in West Hollywood.
+Over the next six months, nearly all of the band (with the exception of McKagan, who lived with his girlfriend) moved into Hamilton's one-bedroom apartment at 1114 North Clark St. in West Hollywood.
 Jennifer Perry was Hamilton's roommate.

 Hamilton booked many live shows for the band, got them a lawyer and took many meeting with major record companies.
 Vicky convinced Howie Hubberman to invest $25,000 in gear, clothes and rehearsals for the band.
 As a result of her efforts and the band's talent, a major bidding war ensued among labels to sign the band, and on March 26.
 1986, Guns N' Roses signed a deal with Geffen Records.
 However, Guns N' Roses had not repaid the loan to Hubberman, and he sued; the matter was settled out of court.

 Hamilton took an A&R consulting job at Geffen Records soon after agreeing to let the label find the band major management.
 She went on to manage Darling Cruel, Faster Pussycat, The Lostboys, and Salty Dog, securing them all major record deals.
 Hamilton later took a full-time A&R job at Geffen Records, and brought in deals for Salty Dog, Rick Parker, Half Way Home, I, Napoleon, and The Graveyard Train.
 Hamilton worked at Geffen Records from 1988 to 1992.